Application-Aware Processing

 • PostgreSQL

-Application-aware processing is the Veeam technology that allows Veeam Backup & Replication to stop applications running on the VM and create a consistent view of application data on the VM guest OS.
-After the application is stopped, Veeam Backup & Replication triggers the VM checkpoint and starts to copy VM data to the target.
+Application-aware processing is the Veeam technology that allows Veeam Backup & Replication to prepare applications running on the VM and create a consistent view of application data on the VM guest OS.
+Once the application is ready, Veeam Backup & Replication triggers the VM checkpoint and starts to copy VM data to the target.
 Depending on the VM OS, Veeam Backup & Replication utilizes the following technologies to create transactionally consistent backups:

-• For Windows-based VMs, Veeam Backup & Replication uses Microsoft Volume Snapshot Service (Microsoft VSS).
+• For Windows-based VMs, Veeam Backup & Replication uses Microsoft Volume Shadow Copy Service (Microsoft VSS).
 Microsoft VSS ensures that there are no unfinished database transactions or incomplete application files.
 For more information, see Microsoft Docs.

 • For Linux-based VMs, Veeam Backup & Replication uses the agent that connects to the VM guest OS and prepares databases and instances for a consistent backup.